-I was asked to contribute an article to a fellow author’s blog.
-At first, I panicked.
-I didn’t know what to write about.
+When someone asked me to contribute an article on my life to an author’s blog, I panicked.
+What should I write?
 I’m a listener.
-I listen to other people’s stories.
+I listen to other people’s problems and stories.
 I’m a good listener.
-I don’t like speaking about myself.
-Therefore, I don’t like to write about myself.
-But now that I’m a writer, I have to move into the spotlight.
+But I don’t enjoy speaking about myself.
+But now I’m a writer, and I must move into the spotlight.

 I’ve done a few interviews on fellow authors’ blogs.
-Their questions helped to serve as guidelines.
-Now I have a blank page to deal with.
-Should I write about why I had decided to become a writer?
-I don’t think so.
-It has been done to death by writers.
-I believe I will write about what had inspired me to pursue my career in Finance.
-It wasn’t a ‘what’ but a ‘who;’ the person who I had looked up to and then had lost too early in life.
-This was my brother, Neil Leist.
+Their questions served as guidelines.
+Now I have a blank page in front of me.
+Should I delve into why I became a writer?
+People have done this.
+Instead, I’ll write who inspired me.
+The person who I loved and admired most and then lost too soon: my brother, Neil Leist.

-Neil was the type of person who lit up a room when he entered it.
-He was 6’2”, but it wasn’t his height that drew others’ eyes.
+Neil lit up a room when he entered it.
+He was six feet two inches, but it wasn’t his height that drew others’ eyes.
 It was his dynamic personality and his intelligence.
-Those gray eyes mirrored his great intellect and capacity for greatness.
-He acted as my father when my father wasn’t home but working long days and nights driving a taxi.
-He took care of my blind mother until I was old enough to help out.
-He sheltered me as much as he could from life and responsibilities.
-He shouldered these burdens himself.
+Those gray eyes mirrored his capacity for greatness.
+He acted as my father when my father wasn’t home but worked days and nights as a taxi driver.
+Only eleven years older than me, Neil took care of my blind mother and helped raise me.
+He shouldered heavy burdens early in his life.

-He did well in college but he flourished in the business world.
-He traded on the Commodity Exchange until he had enough money to take over a Fortune 500 company.
-With a majority share in its stock, he took over American Bakeries.
-Taystee Bread was never going to be the same.
-He took me along on his ride to stardom.
-I worked for him on the Exchange and in his offices on Madison Ave. in Manhattan.
-I majored in Finance at New York University, preparing to join him.
-All was going well for once in my life and in my brother’s life.
-My parents were proud.
-He helped them out.
-All was perfect until that awful phone call in the middle of the night.
+My brother did well in college but flourished in the business world.
+He traded on the Commodity Exchange until he earned enough money to take over a Fortune 500 company.
+With a majority share in its stock, he became the CEO of American Bakeries.
+Neil brought me with him on his rise to stardom.
+I worked for him on the Exchange and at his offices on Madison Ave.
+I majored in Finance at New York University, prepared to join him.
+My parents were proud of him.
+Life was perfect until the phone call in the middle of the night.

-My lights went out.
-All the light in the world was gone for me.
-I was stuck in darkness as dark and deep as the one my mother lived in.
+The light in my life dimmed as I fell into darkness as dark as my mother’s.
 My brother had been in a car accident in the Hamptons.
-His fancy, red Porsche had hydroplaned on the wet roads.
-Neil was a great driver with quick reflexes.
+His red Porsche hydroplaned on the wet road.
+Neil was a good driver with quick reflexes.
 He drove the car off the road and onto the grass.
-Luck wasn’t with him.
-A truck was parked in his path and the Porsche crashed beneath it.
+Luck wasn’t with him that night.
+Someone had parked a truck in the grass, and the Porsche crashed beneath it.

-Neil was in a coma for two years before he passed away.
-Meanwhile, his so-called friends at American Bakeries were undermining his position at the company causing the stock price to drastically plummet.
-We had to sell off his investment in one big chunk at a big loss.
-Most of his money was tied up with this company.
-I spent eight years dealing with all the vermin or finance people and lawyers before his estate could be settled.
+Neil lingered in a coma for two years before he died.
+Meanwhile, his so-called friends at American Bakeries undermined his position at the company by causing the stock price to plummet.
+We sold his investment in the company in one big chunk and at a significant loss.
+We made the company’s executives pay for what they did.
+I spent eight long years dealing with finance people and lawyers.

-My life has taken many unexpected twists and turns.
-I wonder what the young me would have thought if she had heard that she was going to write vampire stories in the future.
-Would she have laughed?
-Would she have been surprised?
-Knowing me so well, I wouldn’t have laughed or wouldn’t have been surprised.
-And I might have even been happy.
-I don’t believe I was so happy with Finance, even in the beginning.
-I did it as more of a challenge.
-I wanted to do well in a male-dominated field—just to prove that I could do it.
+My life has taken unexpected twists and turns.
+I wasn‘t happy with Finance, even in the beginning.
+I did it as a challenge.
+I wanted to do well in a male-dominated field.
 And now I have a new mission.
-I want to prove to myself that I could be a good author.
+I want to prove to myself I could become a good author.
 And I believe I’m well on my way.

 Thank you for listening,